 If a pupil has used the emergency inhaler, their parent/carer will be informed as soon as possible.
-This will be completed by The Office Staff.
+This will be completed by One of the office staff.

-A "Guidance on the use of Emergency Salbutamol Inhalers in School" consent form template, to be completed by parent/carers template is attached-See Appendix 2.
+A "Guidance on the use of Emergency Salbutamol Inhalers in School" consent form template, to be completed by parent/carers template is attached- See Appendix 2.